rickgcv/sovereign-cloud-architecture/README.md

 ### Minimum hardware requirements

-- **Bare metal compute nodes** – Required for worker nodes to support both VMs and containers
+- **Bare metal compute nodes** – Required for worker nodes to support both VMs and containers.
+Major hardware providers like Dell, HP, IBM and Lenovo are certified for these deployments.

-- **Trusted hardware** – Processors supporting Trusted Execution Environments (TEE) for confidential computing
+- **Trusted hardware** – Processors with solutions supporting Trusted Execution Environments (TEE) for confidential computing, like AMD SEV-SNP or Intel SGX/TDX.

 ### Minimum software requirements